abhinavg916/chronicles/README.md

 **Developed** using TypeScript, Reactjs, Axios,React Query, React Router, Tailwind CSS

-Developed a social media app using Reactjs, featuring an explore page with like and save functionality, detailed post views, and follow user profiles with editable posts and user authentication.
+Developed social media app using Reactjs, featuring an explore page with like, save and search functionality, detailed post views, and follow user profiles with editable posts and user authentication.
 Integrated React Query for auto-caching and parallel queries.

 ### Features